2 9 0 4 1 1 3 0 1 7 1 5

 “Just like that is fine.”

-Horace flips the can to Beckett, who immediately tore the can open and had begun drinking it, smacking the back of the can to get the rest out.
+Horace flipped the can to Beckett, who immediately tore the can open and had begun drinking it, smacking the back of the can to get the rest out.
 Horace looked aghast – eye brows raised.
 “Can I get you something to chase that down with?”

 “Can I get you something to drink?”